NativeScript/workshop/docs/chapters/chapter5.md

 ```

 #### Naming convention

 Following the naming convention in Angular, the above service should be placed in a file called: `my-happy.service.ts`.
-Which basically is the name of the class in lower case, each word (excluding word `Service`) separated with `-` and followed by `.serviece.ts`.
+This is basically the name of the class in lower case, each word (excluding the word `service`) separated with `-` and followed by `.service.ts`.

-The same convention applies to naming all files in an Angular app like: `currency.pipe.ts`, `navigation-menu.component.ts`, `login.model.ts`.
+The same naming convention applies to all files in an Angular app like: `currency.pipe.ts`, `navigation-menu.component.ts`, `login.model.ts`.

 #### Adding the service to app.modules.ts

 In order to make our service available in the app, you need to add to `providers` in the `@NgModule`.
 The global `@NgModule` is located in `app.module.ts`.